shalom-chms/shalom/README.md

 # Shalom

-Shalom is a modern, Flutter-based church management system designed to help churches manage their congregation with grace and efficiency.
+Shalom is a modern church management system designed to help churches manage their congregation with grace and efficiency.
 The name "Shalom" reflects our mission to bring peace and harmony to church administration.

 ## Tech Stack